acailuv/GDRP/README.md

 ```bash
 go fmt main         # 'main' is a package name
 ```
-If you are using VSCode and you have already installed the Go extension, This is not neede because the extension will prettify your code everytime you save.
+If you are using VSCode and you have already installed the Go extension, This is not needed because the extension will prettify your code everytime you save.

 ### Using Makefile Macros
 ```bash